cs1302uga/cs1302-tutorials/web/json.rst

 Once added as a dependency, Gson will automatically be available on the classpath.
-For example, you could include the following near the top a class to make a ``Gson`` object available within that class -- the code will compile using ``mvn compile`` so long as the Gson dependency is aded to the ``pom.xml`` file correctly:
+For example, you could include the following near the top of a class to make a ``Gson`` object available within that class -- the code will compile using ``mvn compile`` so long as the Gson dependency is added to the ``pom.xml`` file correctly:

 .. code-block:: java